ADAS systems currently being installed in today’s vehicles are the first steps towards the driverless vehicle of tomorrow.

-For everybody, from commercial fleet operators down to the average private motorist, our roads have never been busier or more fraught with hazards.
+Our roads have never been busier or more fraught with hazards.
 Drivers have to contend with often poor roads, traffic jams and the regrettable actions of others.
-In short, driving carries risk.
-Today though, technology comes to our aid with the A.I. innovation that is the Advanced Driver Assistance System (ADAS), otherwise known as Driver Assist Systems, are rapidly becoming standard equipment for new vehicles.
+Advanced Driver Assistance Systems, otherwise known as Driver Assist Systems, are rapidly becoming standard equipment for new vehicles.

 The advance to the ultimate goal of autonomous, or driverless, cars is gaining pace.
-Artificial Intelligence advances in connected and autonomous vehicles will in time profoundly affect how we use our roads, helping to lessening congestion.
-Drive Assist is a large part of this with the aim of reducing vehicle accidents.
+Artificial Intelligence advances in connected and autonomous vehicles will in time profoundly affect how we use our roads, helping to lessen congestion.
+Driver Assist is a large part of this with the aim of reducing vehicle accidents.

-Currently over 90% of road traffic collisions are regrettably caused by human error, Autonomous vehicles, augmented by ADAS, will help to reduce death and injuries on our highways.
-Saving us from ourselves in other words.
+Currently, over 90% of road traffic collisions are regrettably caused by human error.
+Autonomous vehicles, augmented by ADAS, will help to reduce death and injuries on our highways.
 For now though, humans remain largely in control and this is where Driver Assist comes in.

 What Does ADAS Mean?